IPS-Eye-White

 Except that is not what the verse says.

-Reading it from a word for word translation and in context makes it clear that Jesus was talking to a Samaritan woman.
+Reading it from a word for word translation and in context (See Context is CRUCIAL) makes it clear that Jesus was talking to a Samaritan woman.
 The Samaritans differed from the Jews in several key ways.
 They had built their own temple on Mount Gerizim, believed their line of priests were legitimate, and accepted only the Pentateuch as authoritative (the Prophets and Writings were not considered divinely inspired).
 Jesus' words were in reply to what the woman said to Him.
 (All Emphasis Added)

 The woman *said to Him, "Sir, I perceive that You are a prophet.
 (20) "Our fathers worshiped in this mountain, and you people say that in Jerusalem is the place where men ought to worship."
 (21) Jesus *said to her, "Woman, believe Me, an hour is coming when neither in this mountain nor in Jerusalem will you worship the Father.
 (22) "You worship what you do not know; we worship what we know, for salvation is from the Jews.
 (23) "But an hour is coming, and now is, when the true worshipers will worship the Father in spirit and truth; for such people the Father seeks to be His worshipers.
 (24) "God is spirit, and those who worship Him must worship in spirit and truth."
 (John 4:19-24 NASB)